-The “client images” in those photos are mainly the backs of their heads.
+The “client images” in those photos were mainly the backs of their heads.

 As time has marched along, I’ve come to be more and more embarrassed by those self-important images.
-So – right now – we are doing a ground-up rebuild of our website.
+So, we have just completed a ground-up rebuild of our website.

 We’re trying to turn that idea around, so the view we have of our clients is “front-of-head”, not back-of-head.

 Changing that focus turns out to be hard work, but I think and hope we’re getting there.
-Here are some of the changes we’re making:
+Here are some of the changes we have made:

-I’m sure our new website will be much better than the old one.
-I’m also sure it could be even be better than what we’re about to unveil.
+I’m sure our new website is much better than the old one.
+I’m also sure it could be even be better.
 Real quality means continual improvement; it never ends.
 It’s not easy to try to see your business from your clients’ perspectives.

-We’ll let you know when the new site is ready to look at, we hope you’ll give us constructive advice on how to keep making it better, and we hope you’ll keep asking questions that are hard to answer.
+We hope you’ll give us constructive advice on how to keep making our website better, and we hope you’ll keep asking questions that are hard to answer.